 - Evaluate compliance with compliance audit programs

 The DNR provides businesses of any size the opportunity to take a proactive approach to compliance.
-The DNR's Enviro-Check program allows businesses conducting voluntary audits of environmental requirements to obtain limited liability for violations found and corrected.
+The DNR's Enviro-Check program allows businesses to bring in an external auditor to conduct a voluntary audit of environmental requirements and obtain limited liability for violations found and corrected within specific timeframes.
 Not only do participants improve their awareness of and compliance with DNR regulations, but they also reduce their financial risk and liability for violations that might otherwise be discovered by the DNR.
-Some exclusions do apply, and violations known before the audit are not eligible.
-To use the program, the DNR must be notified of the business' intent to do an audit at least 30 days prior, during which time the DNR will look at the company’s past environmental record and confirm eligibility.
+Some exclusions do apply, and the business needs to submit a signed statement acknowledging that violations known before the audit do not qualify for protections before the audit begins.
 Taking advantage of this program is great for any business, but it may be especially beneficial to new owners or managers who want to evaluate past operations at their facility.

-The DNR's Enviro-Check program covers state environmental regulations.
-For federal requirements, the U.S. Environmental Protection Agency offers two similar programs: the Audit Policy; and the Small Business Compliance Policy.
+The DNR's Enviro-Check program applies to state environmental regulations.
+For federal requirements, the U.S. Environmental Protection Agency (EPA) offers two similar programs: the Audit Policy and the Small Business Compliance Policy.
 Much like the DNR's program, the EPA offers penalty reductions for self-disclosure and prompt resolution of environmental violations if the company meets program eligibility conditions.
 The Audit Policy has specific incentives for new owners of existing businesses that want to make a "clean start" by addressing noncompliance that began prior to acquisition.
-The procedures for participation in the EPA’s programs are different than for the DNR's programs, so make sure to review all criteria thoroughly.
+Some of the procedures and requirements for participation in the EPA programs are different than for the DNR's program, so make sure to review all criteria thoroughly before beginning.

 - Business benefits of environmental management